An invariant for difference field extensions

 If $T$ is a disintegrated strongly minimal theory\footnote{Recall that a theory $T$ is {\em strongly minimal} iff in any model $M$ of $T$, every definable subset of $M$ is finite or cofinite.
-It is {\em disintegrated} iff for any $A\subset M$, one has $\acl(A)=\bigcup_{a\in A}\acl(a)$.}, and $M$ a model of $T$, then $\aut( \acl(a) / \acl(\emptyset))$ has the natural structure of a totally disconnected locally compact group (where $a$ is a non-algebraic singleton in $M$.)
+It is {\em disintegrated} iff for any $A\subset M$, one has $\acl(A)=\bigcup_{a\in A}\acl(a)$.}, and $M$ is a model of $T$, then for any non-algebraic singleton $a\in M$, the group $\aut( \acl(a) / \acl(\emptyset))$ has the natural structure of a totally disconnected locally compact group (basic open sets are translates of stabilisers of finite sets; note that $\aut(\acl(a)/a)$ is profinite and therefore compact).
 Conversely, we will now explain why any totally disconnected locally compact group $G$ is a projective limit of ones that arise in this way.

 Let $O$ be an open compact subgroup of $G$, and let $N_O$ be the intersection of all conjugates of $O$.
-If $O'$ is an open subgroup of $O$, then we have a natural onto map $G/N_{O'}\to G/N_O$, and the intersection of all subgroups $N_O$, $O$ open compact, is $(1)$, so that
+If $O'$ is an open subgroup of $O$, then we have a natural onto map $G/N_{O'}\to G/N_O$, and the intersection of all subgroups $N_O$, $O$ open compact, is $1$, so that

 We will show that each $G/N_O$ is the automorphism group of a strongly minimal disintegrated set.
 Without loss of generality, $N_O=1$, i.e., $O$ contains no proper normal subgroup of $G$.